For1207/Git-Repos/README.md

 ## Implementation

 At the beginning we have a static image with no interactivity.
-'Cards' are [Font Awesome](https://fontawesome.com/icons?from=io) icons with unique class names "fa fa-****" for each pair, located as unorder list items with common class name 'card'.
+'Cards' are [Font Awesome](https://fontawesome.com/icons?from=io) icons with unique class names "fa fa-****" for each pair, located as unorder list items with a common class name 'card'.

 So developing strategy was as follow: